Muhammad-Anas59/Voice-Customer-Support-Agent/README.md

 # Verve Athletics — Voice Support Agent

-A voice-enabled AI customer support agent for **Verve Athletics**, a fictional activewear brand.
+A voice-enabled AI customer support agent for **Verve Athletics**, an activewear brand.
 A customer speaks a question, it's transcribed in real time, answered by a production-grade RAG pipeline, and spoken back out loud — a full voice conversation loop, live at